vladcalin/fillmydb/README.md

 ```

-Also, the :py:module:`pymockdata` offers a set of helpers that wraps most common methods used for
+Also, the `fillmydb` module offers a set of helpers that wraps most common methods used for
 fake data generation through the [`fake-factory`](https://github.com/joke2k/faker) module.

 ```python